 Visiting the remains of the 500-year-old A’Famosa (or ‘The Famous’ in Portuguese) is among our favourite things to do in Malacca for history buffs.
 Alfonso Albuquerque commissioned the fortress when the first Portuguese fleets arrived in 1511.
 Back then, the fortress sprawled across the hill encapsulating houses, four-storied watchtowers and five churches.
 Only the crumbling Porta de Santiago gate remains of one of the oldest European structures in Asia.

-The 43rd-floor observation deck at the top of Shore Sky Tower provides panoramic views reaching 50 kilometres (31 miles) in all directions.
+The 43rd-floor observation deck at the top of Shore Sky Tower provides panoramic views reaching 50km (31mi) in all directions.
 Malacca’s highest point acts as a haven for both photographers and thrill-seekers.
 On a cloudless day, the Straits of Malacca and colossal cargo ships bobbing in the water are visible.
-Adrenaline junkies can test their nerve walking along the glass bottom ledge with seemingly nothing below their feet for 43 stories!
+Adrenaline junkies can test their nerve walking along the glass-bottom ledge with seemingly nothing below their feet for 43 storeys!
 Culture Trip recommends Sky Tower as one of the top things to do in Malacca on a sunny day for families, couples and solo travellers.
-Tickets cost RM 25 ($6.10 USD).
+Tickets cost 25 Malaysia Ringgit (£4.30).